balena-io-experimental/proxy-mitm/README.md

 ## Redsocks Iptables

-In order for Redsocks to capture and redirect traffic from the client device to the proxy it needs a set of iptables rules.
-It is out of the scope of this document to describe those in detail, but the Redsocks README contains such [short description](https://github.com/darkk/redsocks#iptables-example).
+In order for Redsocks to capture and redirect traffic from the client device to the proxy, it requires a set of iptables rules.
+While it is beyond the scope of this document to describe them in detail, the Redsocks README provides a brief description, which can be found [here](https://github.com/darkk/redsocks#iptables-example).

-Under balenaOS those rules are added automatically.
-You may check them on a client device by running `iptables -t nat -L -n`.
+Under balenaOS, these rules are automatically added.
+You can verify them on a client device by running `iptables -t nat -L -n`.

-Take notice of the `10.0.0.0/8`, `100.64.0.0/10` and `169.254.0.0/16` ranges in the REDSOCKS chain.
-Those are private IP address ranges and as it should be expected connections to such addresses will not be redirected to the proxy.
-In the next section the same technique will be used to exclude Internet public IP addresses.
+Take notice of the `10.0.0.0/8`, `100.64.0.0/10`, and `169.254.0.0/16` ranges in the REDSOCKS chain.
+These are private IP address ranges, and as expected, connections to such addresses should not be redirected to the proxy.
+The next section will use the same technique to exclude public Internet IP addresses.

 ## Excluding IP Addresses

-If you would like to exclude certain IP addresses from the Redsocks configuration, so that your device reaches them directly, you need to modify the REDSOCKS NAT chain.
+If you wish to exclude specific IP addresses from the Redsocks configuration, allowing your device to reach them directly, you'll need to modify the REDSOCKS NAT chain.

-First clear all the captured requests from the Mitmproxy UI (File/Clear all).
+Start by clearing all the captured requests from the Mitmproxy UI (select File, then Clear all).

-From a host OS terminal on the client device run `curl https://1.1.1.1/`.
-Now check the Mitmweb UI and you should see the proxied decoded request to `https://1.1.1.1/`.
+From a host OS terminal on the client device, execute `curl https://1.1.1.1/`.
+Check the Mitmweb UI to confirm that the proxied decoded request to `https://1.1.1.1/` is visible.

-Next exlude the `1.1.1.1` address from Redsocks by running `iptables -t nat -I REDSOCKS 1 -d 1.1.1.1 -j RETURN`.
-You may check the REDSOCKS chain to see the newly added rule on top of it with `iptables -t nat -L -n`.
+Next, exclude the `1.1.1.1` address from Redsocks by running `iptables -t nat -I REDSOCKS 1 -d 1.1.1.1 -j RETURN`.
+You can check the REDSOCKS chain to view the newly added rule at the top by executing `iptables -t nat -L -n`.

-Clear all captured requests and run again `curl https://1.1.1.1/`.
-Now the request goes directly to the Cloudflare server and does not pass through the proxy.
-You can verify that by checking the Mitmweb UI.
+Clear all captured requests and run `curl https://1.1.1.1/` again.
+This time, the request will go directly to the '1,1,1,1' Cloudflare server and will not pass through the proxy.
+You can verify this by checking the Mitmweb UI.

-Iptables rules added through a host OS terminal will not be persisted upon reboots and for production usage those should be added from a container.
-Alternatively those can be added through [NetworkManager User Scripts](https://docs.balena.io/reference/OS/network/#networkmanager-user-scripts) as well.
+Please note that iptables rules added through a host OS terminal will not persist upon reboots.
+For production usage, these rules should be added from a container.
+Alternatively, they can be added through [NetworkManager User Scripts](https://docs.balena.io/reference/OS/network/#networkmanager-user-scripts) as well.